 Implementing the Disclosure (Scotland) Act 2020

-Disclosure Scotland will be making changes to our services from 1 April 2025.
+Disclosure Scotland made changes to its services on 1 April 2025.

-This is to implement the Disclosure (Scotland) Act 2020.
+This was to implement the Disclosure (Scotland) Act 2020.

 Background to the Act